lewiji/TunlrSwitcher/README.md

 If the Tunlr servers change I will try and update this as quickly as possible.
 You can manually change the servers by clicking the TunlrSwitcher icon and choosing 'Preferences'.

+Note that this is VERY easy to modify and redistribute for use with any similar service without even having to download the code.
+Simply go into the package contents and you'll find:

+    Resources/tunlrOff.png - An 18x18 image for when the DNS setting is switched off Resources/tunlrOn.png - An 18x18 image for when the DNS setting is turned on TunlrLogo.icns - The application icon
+    TunlrSwitcher/prefDefaults.plist - A plist file containing the default primary and secondary DNS servers

 GNU General Public License
 --------------------------